-Our Board is soliciting your proxy to vote on the following matters at our Annual Meeting to be held at 9:00 a.m. local (Pacific) time on Tuesday, October 25, 2022, via live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2022, where you will also have the opportunity to submit questions to the Company during the Annual Meeting:
+Our Board is soliciting your proxy to vote on the following matters at our Annual Meeting to be held at 9:00 a.m. local (Pacific) time on Tuesday, October 24, 2023, via live interactive webcast on the Internet at www.virtualshareholdermeeting.com/syna2023, where you will also have the opportunity to submit questions to the Company during the Annual Meeting:

-Vote Required Vote Required Board Recommendation Page Proposal No. 1 Election of Three Director Nominees Majority of Votes Cast For 10 Proposal No. 2 Advisory Approval of Compensation of Named Executive Officers Majority of Votes Cast For 18 Proposal No. 3 Ratification of Appointment of KPMG LLP as Independent Auditor for 2023 Majority of Votes Cast For 21 Proposal No. 4 Approval of Amended and Restated 2019 Equity and Incentive Compensation Plan Majority of Votes Cast For 22
+Vote Required Vote Required Board Recommendation Page Proposal No. 1 Election of Two Director Nominees Majority of Votes Cast For 10 Proposal No. 2 Advisory Approval of the Compensation of our Named Executive Officers Majority of Votes Cast For 18 Proposal No. 3 Advisory Vote on the Frequency of Future Advisory Votes on the Compensation of our Named Executive Officers Choice that receives the most votes 1 Year 21 Proposal No. 4 Ratification of the Appointment of KPMG LLP as Independent Auditor for fiscal year 2024 ("Fiscal 2024") Majority of Votes Cast For 22 Proposal No. 5 Approval of the Amended and Restated 2019 Equity and Incentive Compensation Plan Majority of Votes Cast For 23 Proposal No. 6 Approval of the Amendment and Restatement of our Certificate of Incorporation to Declassify our Board 66 2/3% of the Outstanding Stock For 34